Revised and updated for 2021.

 Incident Reporting: Breach Notification Rule

 The HIPAA Breach Notification Rule requires covered entities to notify patients when there is a breach of their ePHI.
-The Breach Notification Rule also requires entities to promptly notify the HHS of such a breach of ePHI and issue a notice to the media if the breach affects more than 500 patients.
+The Breach Notification Rule also requires entities to promptly notify the HHS of such a breach and issue a notice to the media if the breach affects more than 500 patients.

 There is also a requirement to report smaller breaches – those affecting fewer than 500 individuals – via the OCR web portal.
 These smaller breach reports should ideally be made once the initial investigation has been conducted.
 The OCR only requires these reports to be made annually.